-Additional details on SFTs and total return swaps are set out under the headings "Securities Financing Transactions and Total Return Swaps", "Counterparty Procedures", "Collateral Management" and "Risk Factors" in the Prospectus.
+Additional details on SFTs and total return swaps are set out under the headings "Securities Financing Transactions and Total Return Swaps", "Counterparty Procedures", "Collateral Management" and

+"Risk Factors" in the Prospectus.

-Financial Income Strategy is ideally suited to investors whose investment objectives are geared towards the achievement of growth in the value of their savings, and who, in order to achieve this investment objective, are willing to accept an investment strategy involving a medium-high level of volatility and risk in the management of their savings, with a medium-long term investment horizon.
+The CHALLENGE Provident Fund 2 is ideally suited to investors whose investment objectives are geared towards the achievement of an increase in the value of their savings, and who, in order to achieve this investment objective, are willing to accept an investment strategy involving a medium level of volatility and risk in the management of their savings, with a long term investment horizon.